acsone/wms/docs/pre-commit.md

 (compare with the `.travis.yml` file available in `odoo-template`).

-To get Travis CI green when integrating the first time our `pre-commit` configuration in a project, you have to apply `pyupgrade`, `black` and `isort` manually on the relevant directories (mainly `tasks`, `travis`, `odoo/local-src` and `odoo/songs`, as some of them are the ones checked on Travis CI).
+To get Travis CI green when integrating the first time our `pre-commit` configuration in a project, you have to apply all the hooks manually on all the existing code base.

-Install the tools (we could reuse the ones installed by `pre-commit` but it's easier to reinstall them):

-    $ pip install pyupgrade black isort --user

 Do not forget to initialize `pre-commit` for this project:

     $ pre-commit install

-At first, update the code in all relevant folders with `pyupgrade` (this tool is unable to process directories, we have to pass it all the Python files to update):

-    $ find {tasks/,travis/,odoo/local-src/,odoo/songs/} -type f -name "*.py" -exec pyupgrade {} +

-Second, run `black` on the directories which matter:
+Then run the hooks:

-    $ black --fast tasks travis odoo/local-src odoo/songs

-Third, run `isort` (like `pyupgrade`, it has to be feed with files, not directory entries):

-    $ find {tasks/,travis/,odoo/local-src/,odoo/songs/} -type f -name "*.py" -exec isort {} +
+    $ pre-commit run --all-files

-Commit, you will see `pre-commit` running all the checks on modified files:
+Commit, you will see `pre-commit` running again all the checks:

-    $ git ci -a -m "Running pyupgrade+black+isort on existing sources"
+    $ git ci -a -m "Running pre-commit hooks on existing sources"

 Push, and you are done.